-Marguerite "Meg" Knowles is known for her documentary and experimental video work, which has been shown internationally.
-She has been featured in a number of film festivals including the Cultural Film Festival in Budapest (2003) and exhibited in such respected museums as the Albright-Knox Art Gallery (1993) and the Museum of Modern Art (1999).
+Marguerite "Meg" Knowles Doritty was known for her documentary and experimental video work, which has been shown internationally.
+She was featured in a number of film festivals including the Cultural Film Festival in Budapest (2003) and exhibited in such respected museums as the Albright-Knox Art Gallery (1993) and the Museum of Modern Art (1999).

-Currently Knowles is Director of Technology in the Department of Media Study and a lecturer, teaching graduate and undergraduate media production courses.
-She is on the department's Undergraduate Curriculum Committee and its Film/Video Collection Committee.
-She also serves on the University's CASET Technology Advisory Committee.
+Doritty was Director of Technology in the Department of Media Study and a lecturer, teaching graduate and undergraduate media production courses.
+She was on the department's Undergraduate Curriculum Committee and its Film/Video Collection Committee.
+She also served on the University's CASET Technology Advisory Committee.

 In 2003, she was the recipient of the Chancellors Award for Excellence in Professional Service.
 At that time, the non-teaching portion of her job in Media Study was described: